Bowman Essentials, Conquering the Pointy End

 - What it takes to be a good bowman, the skills you need to do the job properly.

 - How the role changes to suit the boat type or the sailing conditions

 - Learning how to predict what happens next and how to stay ahead of the game

 - What it takes to work competently and safely on the bow?

 - What gear you should have, what works and why?

 - Personal fitness – an under-rated requirement.

 - We will look at a typical race day, how we manage the start, the various stages of the race, and the thinking and strategies of the bowman.

 - The art of gybing a spinnaker properly

 - Headsail changes, when to change, why you change, the choice between inline and tack changes.

 - Furling sails - types of furling sails, tips and tricks for more efficient furling

 - Review various boats in the marina, their setups, and systems, what works and why?

-After each session, we would encourage participants to join a boat so they can put these learnings into practice.
+After we would encourage participants to join a boat so they can put these learnings into practice.